jyppi7/bai_myaidea/README.md

 City authors may use this to monitor noise level wheather it is within the limits.
 Law enforcement may use the analysis resutls to monitor if peed limits are followed on average and focus ticketing to the places where excess speed is more probable.
 Reasearch community when designing better environmental solutions and city plans.

 For example: "The city of Leuven in Belgium limits noise nuisances from nightlife for its citizens and prevent damage to the hearing of the nightlife participants.
 The city has issued regulations that require establishments that play loud music to limit the sound levels and monitor these levels continuously."
+Or: "To reduce noise, cities need new sensor technology that can tell the difference between a dog barking, a garbage truck and a revving motorcycle engine."

 ## Data and AI techniques